-Decades before Beth Israel and Deaconess Hospitals came together as Beth Israel Deaconess Medical Center, each was a leader in health care with a long history of personalized patient care and
+Decades before Beth Israel and Deaconess Hospitals came together as Beth Israel Deaconess Medical Center, each was a leader in health care with a long history of personalized patient care and community service.
+In 1896,

 In 1996, these two great institutions, neighbors for more than 50 years, merged to form Beth Israel Deaconess Medical Center.
 The new organization maintains and strengthens excellence in patient care, education and research in today's rapidly changing health care environment.